-On the back of this campaign, Clare established a Cross-Party Group in the Scottish Parliament – the CPG on Consumer Protection for Home Energy Efficiency and Renewable Energy – which brings together stakeholders, for example, Hamilton Citizens Advice Bureau, Citizens Advice Scotland and the HELMS Action Group Central Scotland, in order to work towards a solution for those affected.
+On the back of this campaign, Clare established a Cross-Party Group in the Scottish Parliament – the CPG on Consumer Protection for Home Energy Efficiency and Renewable Energy – which brought together stakeholders, for example, Hamilton Citizens Advice Bureau, Citizens Advice Scotland and the HELMS Action Group Central Scotland, in order to work towards a solution for those affected.

 Many constituents have contacted Clare regarding poor broadband provision across her constituency.
 The speeds some residents are receiving mean they are often unable to stream TV and movies; video-call family and friends; or even work from home.

 Until then, Clare is continuing to push all relevant bodies – in particular Openreach – to ensure superfast broadband will become accessible to affected constituents as quickly as possible.